 This site includes selected Montrose comment pieces for clients (about fifteen per cent of our comment output) extracted from different weekly reports.
 Our bespoke client reports, apart from the policy analysis element , include monitoring of the media, the web and blogosphere ( Web sites,blogs and Tweets), Westminster, Whitehall, the Think Tanks, Research and Non Departmental Public Bodies and international developments in education.
 Our reports are designed to suit individual clients’ interests and to support senior managers in making informed decisions.
 We also undertake commissioned research on education policy issues, domestic and international.

-Apart from all this, I have a wonderful wife and family, sing (bass), play the blues harp, tenor sax and ‘penny /Kerry whistle’.
+Apart from all this, I have a wonderful wife and family, (son and daughter) sing (bass) in a community choir, play the blues harp, tenor sax, the ’penny /Kerry whistle’ and the cajon.

 For further information: